DRONES FOR INSPECTIONS

 When the damaged area has been checked out, or even in an area without a widespread disaster, drones are crucial to inspecting hard-to-reach places faster and safer than previously possible.
 Some sites that were formerly accessible only with special equipment are now quick and easy to thoroughly examine with a drone from a very close distance.
 The insurance personnel profiled in this USA Today article on drone inspections have seen an overall time decrease of 2X-3X versus previous manual techniques when doing this kind of up-close work.

 We now take for granted that we’ll have cell service almost everywhere we travel, but we rarely think about the complex infrastructure of tens of thousands of cell phone towers needed to support our roaming freedom.
 Ranging from just a few stories to as tall as a skyscraper, the expensive equipment on these towers needs to be cataloged, inspected, and maintained every year.
 Drones provide the perfect solution: no one needs to risk a long, tiring climb just to read serial numbers and check for lightning damage.
-Instead, drones can ascend to the tower in a few seconds and record every detail with high resolution zoom cameras like the DJI Zenmuse Z3 or the Zenmuse Z30.
+Instead, drones can ascend to the tower in a few seconds and record every detail with high resolution zoom cameras like the DJI Zenmuse H20 or a Drone like the Matrice 30 with 200x zoom capabilities.

 New automated software like Drone Harmony is making the entire process even simpler.
 The whole cell tower can be captured in a single flight as a tiny phone app precisely calculates the perfect spiral trajectory to record images that fully document every inch of a tower.
 The entire flight and all imaging can take as little as 5 minutes, which is faster than putting on a climbing harness!
 With amazing automation like this, a single inspector can cover dozens of towers in a single day.